 Drive slower than normal in all driving situations, and obey posted speed limits for vehicles with trailers.
-If you have an automatic transmission, use the D position when towing a trailer on level roads.
-D3 is the proper shift lever position to use when towing a trailer in hilly terrain.
-(See "Driving on Hills" in the next column for additional gear information.)
+Use the D position when towing a trailer on level roads D3 is the proper shift lever position to use when towing a trailer in hilly terrain.
+(See "Driving on Hills" in the following column for additional gear information.)